samerkhateeb/MVP/README.md

 ## Django Test Cases:

-you can run the Test cases for Product CRUD, deposite as well as buy products API's, the test contains 14 test case for 7 API's,  you have to go go to the server folder `cd server` and run the following command on it:
+You can run the Test cases for Product CRUD, deposite as well as buy products API's, the test contains 14 test case for 7 API's,  you have to go go to the server folder `cd server` and run the following command on it:
 ```
 docker compose run web python manage.py test
 ```